You’re probably not a good investor…

-The average investor (red dotted line) in a mutual fund enjoys a return far lower than the market average return (white line) which is attributable to their high costs and the bias of the fund manager.
+The average investor (red dotted line) in a mutual fund enjoys a return far lower than the market average return (gold line) which is attributable to their high costs and the bias of the fund manager.

-But statistically speaking, the minority that outperform one year don’t keep this up over time, which is why most investors end up with some real dogs…
+A few do outperform, but statistically speaking, the minority that outperform one year don’t keep this up over time, which is why most investors end up with some real dogs…

 Blackrock’s iShares, Vanguard and SPDR are the gold standard for low cost index funds, but there are a number of low-cost exchange-traded funds and index funds available from other providers.